techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## 🚀 CKA, CKAD, CKS, or KCNA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
-It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.
+🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today at https://kube.promo/devops.
+It is a limited-time offer from the Linux Foundation.

-For the best savings, opt for the CKA + CKS bundle (**$210 Savings)**.
-Use code **DCUBE20** at https://kube.promo/bundle
+For the best savings, opt for the CKA + CKS bundle **($320Savings)**.
+Use code **BACKTOSCHOOL35** at https://kube.promo/bundle

+>Note: You have one year of validity to appear for the certification exam after registration

 ## Prerequisites